 It’s about purposefully resetting your mindset, shifting your thinking, and being intentional about your everyday choices.

 People often confuse intention setting with goal setting.
-Although the two practices are similar, they do differ in key ways.
-An intention is a plan for how you want to be and live your life.
-There is no measurable achievement.
+Although the two practices are similar, they do differ in crucial ways.
+An intention is a plan for how you want to be and live your life in general.

-A goal is exactly that though, an achievement that you wish to attain.
-Once you achieve that result, your goal is accomplished.
-In my opinion, setting intentions comes before setting goals, but the two are closely related.
-Setting your intentions gives you an overview of what you want, and the goals give you actionable steps to get there.
+Setting intentions comes before setting goals, but the two are closely related.
+Setting your intentions gives you an overview of what you want, and the goals provide actionable steps to get there.